wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/wazuh-from-sources/wazuh-server/index.rst

 **Optional**.
-Install the following dependencies **only if the installation directory is not** ``/var/ossec``.
-Since v3.9.0, ``make deps`` will download a pre-compiled version of CPython, built to be installed in ``/var/ossec``.
-Otherwise, it will download a modified version of CPython sources and it will be necessary to compile it.
+Install the following dependencies **only when compiling the CPython from sources**.
+Since v4.2.0, ``make deps`` will download an already built and installed portable version of CPython.
+Otherwise, running ``make deps`` along the ``PYTHON_SOURCE`` flag enabled will download the CPython sources.

-To install the build dependencies of CPython, follow these steps:
+To install the dependencies needed to compile and build the CPython, follow these steps:

 .. tabs::